orstavik/JoiEvents/docs/4_EventSequence/5_Pattern_PseudoPseudoClasses.md

 # Pattern: PseudoPseudoClasses

-In WhatIs: PseudoClasses we saw how CSS pseudo-classes can be understood as reflecting the state of native EventSequences.
+CSS pseudo-classes can reflect the state of native EventSequences.
 In this chapter we look at how we can implement our own pseudo pseudo-classes.

-CSS pseudo-classes are essentially:
+## HowTo: implement CSS classes

+A native CSS pseudo-class is:

-1. CSS classes, that
+1. a weird CSS class
+2. attached to different HTML elements
-2. are *not* directly visible in the normal DOM, and that
+3. *not* directly visible in the normal DOM, but can be imagined as added to an invisible pseudo-class attribute
-3. instead of being queried using a single dot `.` are queried using a colon `:`, and that
+4. can be selected using the colon `:pseudo-class-name`, instead of the normal class prefix `.`.
-4. are automatically added and removed on an element by a native EventSequence of some kind.
+5. automatically added and removed to and from an element by a native EventSequence.

-The browsers do not allow us to custom, authentic CSS pseudo-classes: we cannot make a) invisible CSS classes that b) can be queried using a `:`.
+Currently, we cannot create custom CSS pseudo-classes.
+We cannot add classes to the invisible list of pseudo-class, and so we cannot query such a class using the `:`.

 But.
-The rest we can do:
+We can *fake it* with normal CSS classes.
+We can:

-1. We can automatically add and remove CSS classes from custom EventSequences.
+1. make EventSequences that automatically add and remove normal CSS classes from elements in the DOM.
-2. These CSS classes will be visible in the DOM, as they are normal CSS classes.
-3. And we can query these CSS classes using `.`-selectors.
+2. query these CSS classes using the normal `.`-selectors.

+EventSequences that automatically adds and removes normal CSS classes to DOM elements we call PseudoPseudoClass.

 ## Demo: `.long-press` PseudoPseudoClass